 - A written contract is executed between the university entity and the off campus vendor.

 - The contract identifies what university data is transmitted and stored by the vendor.

 - The contract identifies how university data will be protected and that the vendor asserts which federal and state data security policies it is compliant with.

 - The contract stipulates that Iowa State University owns the data and how ISU obtains possession of said data after the contract ends.

-- The contract is reviewed and approved by the Purchasing Department (under guidelines from University Counsel and the Chief Information Officer).
+- The contract is reviewed and approved by Procurement Services (under guidelines from University Counsel and the Chief Information Officer).

 - If university trademarks are included in the domain name(s), upon expiration or termination of the contract, the domain name(s) must be assigned to the university.

 The Trademark Licensing Office has been delegated the responsibility for managing and maintaining the university's domain names that contain university marks.
 The use of any university trademarks in domain name(s) must be reviewed and approved by the Trademark Licensing Office, and, if appropriate, the Trademark Licensing Office may register and maintain the domain name(s).